Trump Stands By NFL Comments, Insists He Wasn't Distracted From Hurricane Relief

 Trump said he plans to visit Puerto Rico and the U.S. Virgin Islands next Tuesday.

 "The recovery process will be a very, very difficult one," Trump said.
-"We will get through this and we will get through it together.
+"We will get through this, and we will get through it together.
 We will be stronger.
 We will be bigger.
 We will be better."

 Trump insisted that the government is "totally focused" on hurricane relief efforts, even as he devoted time and energy to halting the football protests — a campaign that drew widespread pushback from the NFL over the weekend.

-"I think it's a very important thing for the NFL to not allow people to kneel during the playing of our national anthem," Trump said.
-"It doesn't take me long to put out a wrong and maybe we'll get it right"
+"It doesn't take me long to put out a wrong and maybe we'll get it right," Trump said.
+"I think it's a very important thing for the NFL to not allow people to kneel during the playing of our national anthem."

 The president spoke during a Rose Garden news conference following a meeting with Spanish Prime Minister Mariano Rajoy.